EBro912/BepInCharacterSwapper/README.md

  - Extract the .zip into `steamapps\common\Desktop Mate`
  - Download the latest version of the mod .dll from the releases section.
  - Place the .dll in `steamapps\common\Desktop Mate\BepInEx\plugins`.
- - (Optional) Create a `UserData/vrm` folder in the `steamapps\common\Desktop Mate` folder.
+ - (Optional) Create a `vrm` folder in the `steamapps\common\Desktop Mate` folder.
 If you do not make one, the mod will make one for you.

 ## Usage
 - Place all of your `.vrm` files into the aforementioned `vrm` folder.